royallearner/STUDYBUD/README.md

 ## Contributing

 As this is a personal learning project, it is not currently open for contributions.
 However, feedback and suggestions are welcome!

+> **Note:** This project is developed as a learning initiative to enhance my skills in Django web development.
+It is currently under continuous development with new features being added regularly.

 ---